-This equation is known as the Coulomb´s law.
-Two oppositely charged particles will give an attractive potential, whereas if both particles are of the same for example both are positive or both are negative, the potential is repulsive.
-Compare the similarity to Newton’s Law of Gravitation, in which however only attractive forces are possible.
+This equation is known as Coulomb’s law.
+Two oppositely charged particles will give an attractive potential, whereas if both particles are of the same charge—for example, both are positive or both are negative—the potential is repulsive.
+Compare the similarity to Newton’s Law of Gravitation, in which, however, only attractive forces are possible.

 Force between plane-parallel plates, such as plate capacitor:

-Since water and water-flow behave similar to an electric current, the movement of charge carriers can therefore be explained in more detail.
+Since water and water-flow behave similar to an electrical current, the movement of charge carriers can therefore be explained in more detail.

 Observing the illustration, we will see two containers filled with water – container B1 and container B2.
 Both containers have their orifices located at the height h1 and h2 above the ground.
 Gravity acts towards the earth.
 The potential energy of mass situated above ground is calculated by the gravitational force “g” to: